 Running a successful retail company requires a complete understanding of SEO trends and how they may change in the near future.
 Use our ecommerce search engine optimization stats to make sure your online business heads in the right direction.

-- In 2025, the average ecommerce brand ranks for 1,783 organic keywords, generating about 9,625 monthly visits from organic search.
+- In 2025, the average ecommerce brand ranked for 1,783 organic keywords, generating about 9,625 monthly visits from organic search.
 (Reboot)

 - Almost 60% of shoppers in the United States now use tools like ChatGPT or Gemini to assist them while shopping.
 (Shopify)